tagspaces/documentation/docs/web-clipper.md

 The browser extension seamlessly integrates with the TagSpaces desktop application, allowing for local collection and organization of web data.

+## Extension Options

+Currently the extension has only one setting, with which the embedding of a web page screenshot in URL and HTML files can be disabled.
+The following screenshots show how to access the extension preferences in the Chrome and Firefox browsers.

+<CenteredImage
+    caption="Extensions options in Chrome"
+    src="/media/webclipper/web-clipper-chrome-options.avif"
+    showCaption
+/>

+<CenteredImage
+    caption="Extensions preferences in Firefox"
+    src="/media/webclipper/web-clipper-firefox-preferences.avif"
+    showCaption
+/>

 ## Adjustments for Chrome-based Browsers

 ### Enabling Webpage Saving as MHTML